 The equipment acquisitions meet program requirements and are consistent with institutional policies to achieve compatibility of equipment and software systems across the institution.

 From an external point of view the facilities and equipment are of good quality.
-The college moreover has effective strategies to evaluate their adequacy for the "Emergency medical Services" program.
+The college moreover has effective strategies to evaluate their adequacy for the program.
 All facilities meet health and safety requirements.